United Nations in popular culture: Early years: 1945–1960

-Pushback, gridlock and Cold War: 1960–1991
+Pushback, gridlock, and Cold War: 1960–1991

-Already in the late 1950s, the Cold War and the Red Scare had left their mark on the popular representation of the United Nations in film, severely curbing it.
+Already by the late 1950s, the Cold War and the Red Scare had left their mark on the popular representation of the United Nations in film, severely curbing it.
 Hollywood actress Myrna Loy, who helped found the US chapter of the UNESCO national association in 1948 and was a key internationalist figure in Hollywood circles, had to publicly protest in 1955 due to the difficulty of obtaining a passport, which she attributed to anti-UN sentiment and the accusation of being a communist fellow traveler.

-The depiction of the UN in the 1960s was significantly impacted the United Nations television film series.
-Set to be aired to an American audience, the series comprised four television films which portrayed the United Nations in a positive light and where the UN was at the center of the plot: A Carol for Another Christmas (1964), Who Has Seen the Wind?
+The depiction of the UN in the 1960s significantly impacted the United Nations television film series.
+Set to be aired to an American audience, the series comprised four television films which portrayed the United Nations in a positive light and where the UN was at the center of the plot: Carol for Another Christmas (1964), Who Has Seen the Wind?
 (1965), Once Upon a Tractor (1965), and The Poppy Is Also a Flower (1966).
 Several months after the initial announcement of the series, thousands of protest letters from members of the right-wing John Birch Society flooded Xerox, the sponsor of the series, accusing the UN of being a communist front.
-CBS declined to participate citing that it would violate their policy of not airing "propaganda for a particular viewpoint", and NBC imposed strict oversight on the content and postponed the release date, ultimately only leaving ABC to air the series in the United States.
+CBS declined to participate, citing that it would violate their policy of not airing "propaganda for a particular viewpoint", and NBC imposed strict oversight on the content and postponed the release date, ultimately only leaving ABC to air the series in the United States.
 All four films received mixed reviews; The Poppy Is Also a Flower won one Emmy Award for best supporting actor, and the film was released to theaters in Europe.
-The spy story follows UN narcotics agents on the hunt for a heroin distributor across the world.
+The spy story follows UN narcotics agents on a worldwide hunt for a heroin distributor.

 Some superhero films of this period also feature the United Nations.
-In Batman (1966), the Joker, Riddler, Penguin and Catwoman kidnap the entirety of the United Nations Security Council.
-In Superman IV: The Quest for Peace (1987), starring Christopher Reeve, Superman enters the United Nations to make a speech to denounce nuclear weapons as a threat to peace and to declare his desire to eliminate them.
+In Batman (1966), the Joker, the Riddler, Penguin, and Catwoman kidnap the entirety of the United Nations Security Council.
+In Destroy All Monsters (1968), Godzilla, while being mind-controlled by the Kilaaks, swam to New York City and unleashed his atomic breath at the United Nations Headquarters.
+In Superman IV: The Quest for Peace (1987), starring Christopher Reeve, Superman enters the United Nations to make a speech denouncing nuclear weapons as a threat to peace and declaring his desire to eliminate them.
 The assembly subsequently erupts in applause.
 In a review, The Christian Science Monitor belittled the speech at the United Nations by comparing it to superheroes wanting media attention.

-The post-Cold War years: 1991–present
+Post-Cold War: 1991–present

 The end of the Cold War was accompanied by unprecedented activity from the United Nations, ranging from reinvigorated Security Council activity to post-conflict peacebuilding.